evilmadscientist/GitBash_datastruct/README.md

 if [$age -lt 13] # note that you're reading a variable here.
-First conditional then # indicates the code that you'll run if the above condition is true echo You're in elementary or middle school. elif [$age -ge 13 -o $age -le 18] then echo You're in high school. elif [$age -gt 18 -o $age -le 23] then echo You're in college. else echo You're an adult! fi # indicates the end of the if block
+First conditional then # indicates the code that you'll run if the above condition is true echo You are in elementary or middle school. elif [$age -ge 13 -o $age -le 18] then echo You are in high school. elif [$age -gt 18 -o $age -le 23] then echo You are in college. else echo You are an adult! (or are you?) fi # indicates the end of the if block
 ~~~~